Schedule An Appointment

 What Are Stones Made Of?

-The most common stones are composed of calcium (calcium oxylate).
-Stones may also be composed of uric acid, cystine or struvite.
-Other, rarer types of stones also exist.
+The most common stones are composed of calcium (calcium oxalate).
+Stones may also be composed of uric acid, cystine, or struvite.
+Other rarer types of stones also exist.

 What Are the Symptoms of Stones?